tszheichoi/awesome-sensor-logger/MICROPHONE.md

 ### Loudness

-The loudness file reacts and responds to the rule engine states as expected, just like any other sensors to write to CSV files.
+The loudness file reacts and responds to the rule engine states as expected, just like any other sensors that write to CSV files.

 ### Audio File